Keep your kids safe around water with these three steps.

 - Overall, drowning is the No. 2 leading cause of death in children ages 5 to 14 years old.

 “Drowning is a silent killer,” said Purnima Unni, MPH, program manager, Pediatric Trauma Injury Prevention at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “In less than two minutes under water, a child can lose consciousness, and brain damage can occur after just four to six minutes.”

 Adults should be aware that drowning doesn’t look like the dramatic splashing or shouting that’s often depicted in movies or TV shows, Unni said.

-“Parents assume that if their child falls in the water, they will hear a lot of splashing and screaming and will be able to rescue them,” she said.
-“The sad truth is that many times the child slips under water silently and even people near or in the pool with them have reported hearing nothing during drowning incidents.”
+“The sad truth is that many times the child slips under water silently, and even people near or in the pool with them have reported hearing nothing during drowning incidents,” she said.

 A – Adult supervision